 Troy is in a unique position among Southeast Michigan communities.
 The assets of Troy lend themselves to a rapid transition from the manufacturing economy to the knowledge economy.
 The high quality of life, availability of prime office and light industrial real estate, and an emerging regional commitment to building a new foundation for global economic leadership make Troy a competitive choice for 21st century businesses.
-County-wide programs such as the Oakland County Emerging Sectors program and regional organizations like Automation Alley provide the resources for a community like Troy to emerge as a national leader in business growth.
+County-wide programs that focus on Mobility and Defense such as the Oakland County Emerging Sectors program and regional organizations like Automation Alley provide the resources for a community like Troy to emerge as a national leader in business growth.